-- If you don’t have maple syrup on hand, you can try making my classic oatmeal cookie recipe instead and just add chocolate chips (there are notes in the recipe on how to do so).
+- Maple syrup.
+If you don’t have maple syrup on hand, I suggest you make my classic oatmeal cookie recipe instead and just add chocolate chips (there are notes in the recipe on how to do so).

-- Use old fashioned oats (not “quick” or instant oats) for these oatmeal chocolate chip cookies.
-Using old fashioned oats gives you cookies that will be chewier and heartier.
+- Old-fashioned oats.
+Use old fashioned oats, not “quick” or instant oats.
+Old fashioned oats gives you chewier and heartier cookies.

 How to Make Oatmeal Chocolate Chip Cookies